bus-strat-analytics/MSIN0093-syllabus/README.md

 - [Learn Python the Hard Way](https://learnpythonthehardway.org/book/)

 ## Sources of Data
 There is no shortage of housed data, data repositories online, and lists of data repositories.
-At the risk of creating a list of list of repositories, here are a few places to go for interesting datasets for projects:
+At the risk of creating a dataset of datasets, here are a few places to go:

   1. Repositories
     - [Data is Plural](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0)